Eskezeia/Prognostic-Gene-Based-Model/README.md

 Identifying differentially expressed genes

 **Input files**

-Frist we need to organize the input file for normalized gene expression and overall survival time and status usingTCGA dataset.
+Frist, we need to organize the input file for normalized gene expression and overall survival time and status usingTCGA dataset.
 For example, the input file of survival related gene selection have this kind matrix format.

 Datasets used in this study
 > 1) TCGA-LIHC dataset(http://gdac.broadinstitute.org/)